What is Homeless Outreach?

 San Diego County's homeless population consists of families, single men, women, and youths.
 Most are homeless due to high cost of rent and insufficient income.
 Many others suffer from substance abuse and mental illness.

-The Salvation Army has a team of Outreach Workers who vist pre-established sites frequented by the homeless population, i.e. parks, beaches, feeding sites, near shelter and occasionally churches.
+The Salvation Army has a team of Outreach Workers who vist pre-established sites frequented by the homeless population, i.e. parks, beaches, feeding sites, near shelters and occasionally churches.

 Who does Homless Outreach Serve?